KyleAMathews/blog/pages/2014-04-18---hosting-static-sites-with-docker-and-nginx/index.md

 Coming from years of writing complicated [Chef](http://www.getchef.com/) or [Ansible](http://www.ansible.com/home) scripts, being able to bundle each applications' dependencies together is a breath of fresh air.
 [Global variables (and packages) are bad](http://c2.com/cgi/wiki?GlobalVariablesAreBad).
-Docker lets you completely ignore the "global state" of the server that's running your application.
+Docker lets you completely ignore the *global state* of the server that's running your application.
 It's truly a "Write once, run anywhere" system.
 If it works on your laptop, it'll work in production no matter where or what it's installed with.